Disa: Disa as a source of inspiration

 The saga has been treated by Johan Celsius in the prose drama Disa (1687), which was an adaptation of Messenius' stage play in verse.
 Later it was adapted by Johan Gabriel Oxenstierna in the poetic letter Disa (1795), and in the fourth song of the poem Skördarne (1796).
 In the so-called Disasal on the second floor of Venngarn Castle, there are eight large paintings depicting scenes from Disa's saga.
 They were previously believed to be works of David Klöcker Ehrenstrahl, but according to August Hahr, they are only the work of artisans based on copies of Ehrenstrahl's compositions, which were published as etchings.
 One of these etchings was the basis of depictions on tapestry which are partly preserved in the Stockholm Palace and Ulriksdal Palace.
 Under every painting there are verses providing explanations in Latin and Swedish.

 In Pale Fire by Vladimir Nabokov, the last Zemblan King's wife is named Disa, and titled Duchess of Payn.

 Inspiration for name of orchid Genus Disa

-Botanist Carl Peter Thunberg named the Disa genus of orchids based on the Disa legend.
+Botanist Peter Jonas Bergius named the Disa genus of orchids in 1767.
+It has been suggested that the name may have been based on the Disa legend.
 The dorsal sepal of some Disa orchids have a net-like appearance reminiscent of the fishnet in which Disa appears before King Freyhr.